How To Communicate Better: 11 Communication Techniques That Work

 Learn effective communication in therapy

 Becoming a better communicator involves a high degree of situational awareness, empathy, and continued effort.
-Try implementing these skills in your everyday life as you navigate its diversity of social situations.
-Good communication can benefit closer relationships, family dynamics, professional prospects, and even simple daily interactions.
+Good communication can benefit intimate relationships, family dynamics, professional prospects, and even simple daily interactions with acquaintances or strangers.
 By prioritizing productive, respectful conversations, you can gain a richer understanding of and compassion for others.
+Try implementing these skills in your everyday life as you navigate a diversity of social situations.

 1. Think before you speak

 Before you begin speaking, take a moment to consider your message and delivery.
-If you are in a heightened emotional state, it may help to calm down with a few breaths before engaging in conversation.
-By checking in with yourself before you articulate your thoughts, you may prevent misunderstandings and lead a more thoughtful conversation.
+If you are in a heightened emotional state, it may help to calm down with a few breaths before engaging.
+By checking in with yourself before you articulate your thoughts, you may prevent misunderstandings and lead a more nuanced conversation.

 2. Offer empathy and understanding